Celebrating World Breastfeeding Week: the Power of Kangaroo Mother Care

 The Role of Kangaroo Mother Care in Supporting Breastfeeding:

 Kangaroo Mother Care (KMC) is a simple yet powerful practice involving skin-to-skin contact between a newborn and a parent.
-There has been extensive research into the benefits of kangaroo care and skin to skin contact into helping to establish breast feeding.
+There has been extensive research into the benefits of kangaroo care and skin to skin contact into helping to establish breastfeeding.

 Preterm babies are often in Neonatal Intensive Care Units (NICU) for extended periods.
 It has been shown that increased skin to skin contact through KMC reduces morbidity and hospital stay and improves rates of breastfeeding and that benefits are retained over the long term (Charpak et al, 2017).
 Increased breastfeeding also reduces morbidity for both baby and mother.
 (Conde-Agudelo et al, 2016).